 Below we’ve outlined some of the most important features of New York’s foreclosure laws.
 Keep in mind that this is just a summary; we’ve included statute citations so you can get more details from the laws themselves.
 Or check out our New York Foreclosure Laws and Procedures article.

-Foreclosures in New York are judicial, which means process begins when the bank files a lawsuit against the defaulting borrower in court.
+Foreclosures in New York are judicial, which means the process begins when the bank files a lawsuit against the defaulting borrower in court.

-The bank starts the foreclosure officially by filing a “complaint” (a suit) in court.
-The borrower will get a copy of the complaint, along with a summons and other notices about the foreclosure process.
+The bank starts the foreclosure officially by filing a "complaint" (a suit) in court.
+The borrower will get a copy of the complaint, a summons, and other notices about the foreclosure process.
 (N.Y.
 Real Prop.
 Acts.
 Law §§ 1303, 1320).
-Borrowers gets 20 or 30 days to respond to the complaint, depending on whether they're served personally or by another method.
+Borrowers get 20 or 30 days to respond to the complaint, depending on whether they're served personally or by another method.
 Notice of the sale must be published in a newspaper and publicly posted, in some cases.
 (N.Y.
 Real Prop.
 Acts.
 Law § 231).

 After the foreclosure starts, the court schedules a foreclosure settlement conference to happen within 60 days after the bank files proof of service with the court clerk.
-At the conference, the borrower and the bank get an opportunity to negotiate way to avoid foreclosure.
+At the conference, the borrower and the bank get an opportunity to negotiate a way to avoid foreclosure.

 The court sends a notice advising when and where the settlement conference will take place, what documents the borrower should bring to the meeting.
 (N.Y.
 Civil Practice Rule 3408).

 The law that requires settlement conferences applies to borrower-occupied properties.

-“Reinstating” is when you catch up on the missed payments, plus fees and costs, in order to stop a foreclosure.
+"Reinstating" is when you catch up on the missed payments, plus fees and costs, to stop a foreclosure.

 Under New York law, you may reinstate the loan at any time before a final foreclosure judgment, and the foreclosure will be dismissed.
 If you reinstate after judgment, but before the sale, the foreclosure will be stayed.
 (N.Y.
 Real Prop.
 Acts.
 Law § 1341).